Own-Data-Privateer/hoardy-web/tool/README.md

   : don't log computed updates to stderr
   - `-a {rename,hardlink,symlink,symlink-update}, --action {rename,hardlink,symlink,symlink-update}`
   : organize how:
-    - `rename`: rename source files under DESTINATION, will fail if target already exists (default)
+    - `rename`: rename source files under `DESTINATION`, will fail if target already exists (default)
-    - `hardlink`: create hardlinks from source files to paths under DESTINATION, will fail if target already exists
+    - `hardlink`: create hardlinks from source files to paths under `DESTINATION`, will fail if target already exists
-    - `symlink`: create symlinks from source files to paths under DESTINATION, will fail if target already exists
+    - `symlink`: create symlinks from source files to paths under `DESTINATION`, will fail if target already exists
-    - `symlink-update`: create symlinks from source files to paths under DESTINATION, will overwrite the target if `stime_ms` for the source reqres is newer than the same value for the target
+    - `symlink-update`: create symlinks from source files to paths under `DESTINATION`, will overwrite the target if `stime_ms` for the source reqres is newer than the same value for the target
   - `--batch-number INT`
   : batch at most this many `--action`s together (default: `1024`), making this larger improves performance at the cost of increased memory consumption, setting it to zero will force all `--action`s to be applied immediately
   - `--lazy`